-Due to the distinct spatial pattern of wind farms (Figure 1d), we identified new farms by examining the change metric output visualized to highlight losses in vegetation and increases in bare ground.
+Because of the distinct spatial pattern of wind farms (Figure 1d), we identified new farms by examining the change metric output visualized to highlight losses in vegetation and increases in bare ground.
 We then visually inspected the most recent available Sentinel-2 imagery at new wind farm locations to identify and mark individual turbines.

-Oil and gas well pads are small and less distinct.
-Therefore, we defined change metric thresholds that identified replacement of natural land cover with well pads.
-We selected a set of 100 validation plots from the change metric image in areas with high change likelihoods that did (true positive) and did not (false positive) correspond to the addition of well pads.
+Oil and gas well pads are small and less distinct, allowing us to readily define the reflectance thresholds that represent replacement of natural land cover with well pads.
+We selected 100 validation plots from the change metric image in areas with high change likelihoods that did (true positive) and did not (false positive) correspond to the addition of well pads.
 We extracted the change metric z-scores within these validation plots, and performed linear discriminant analysis (LDA) to estimate the coefficients for a linear transformation maximizing differentiation between true and false positive validation data.
 We used a receiver operating characteristic (ROC) curve and selected the LDA score maximizing the second derivative (i.e., rate of change in curve slope) of the relationship between false positive and detection rate (Figure 4a), as a threshold for automatically identifying new well pads.
 We then converted areas meeting or exceeding this threshold to change polygons.
 LDA and ROC analyses were conducted in R using the pscl and pROC packages.